adsd-digital/warcing-legacy-websites/README.md

 The output is written to a folder with the name JOB_NAME in the current working directory.

-The script has only been tested on Ubuntu.
+The script has only been tested on Ubuntu 22.

 ## TODOs, Bugs and warnings: